DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/eval.md

 });
 ```

-> Important! `eval` returns a promise-wrapped value instead of a local context.
-You cannot chain other methods of the test controller after `eval`.
+> Important!
+Always place `eval` in a separate call.
 >
-> Do not chain `eval` on to other methods of the test controller.
+> `eval` returns a promise-wrapped value instead of a local context so you cannot chain other methods of the test controller after `eval`.
+If you chain `eval` on to other methods of the test controller, their promises don't ever resolve which breaks the execution order.
->
-> Always place `eval` in a separate call.

 ```js
 fixture `My fixture`